 Belize is a small country in Central America which borders Mexico to the North, Guatemala to the West and South with the Caribbean Sea to the east.
 There are over 200 Cayes (islands) in Belize, most of them located within the Barrier Reef Reserve.
 We found it to be a very laid-back Caye, great restaurants, cold beer and Reggae Music playing 24/7.

-We head off to find Carlos and book for the following day at a cost of USD65 per person.
-As part of our tour costs USD20 per person is a fee for the protection of the reef in Belize and this is handed to the Park Ranger whose office by day is a boat situated at the entrance to the reef area.
-Full snorkeling gear is provided.
+We headed off to find Carlos and book for the following day.
+As part of our tour costs, USD20 per person is a fee for the protection of the reef in Belize and this is handed to the Park Ranger whose office by day is a boat situated at the entrance to the reef area.
+Full snorkelling gear is provided.

-There are 3 other couples today besides us and we introduce ourselves and settle in for the 45-minute ride to the reef.
+There were 3 other couples besides us and we introduced ourselves and settled in for the 45-minute ride to the reef.

-Jane has no experience in swimming with strong currents and is a novice in snorkeling and is finding this all a bit nerve wracking.
-Carlos is a patient and confident experienced tour leader and soon has her in the water swimming with the sharks!
+Jane has no experience in swimming with strong currents and is a novice in snorkelling and is finding this all a bit nerve-wracking.
+Carlos is a patient and confident experienced tour leader and soon had her in the water swimming with the sharks!

-Snorkel gear on we all jump off the side of the boat and immediately see large sea turtles heading towards us, eels and brightly coloured schools of fish.
+With our snorkel gear on we all jumped off the side of the boat and immediately saw large sea turtles heading towards us, eels and brightly coloured schools of fish.

-Coming face to face with a black groper Jane flinches and motions that she was eating his brother the other night.
-As we are snorkeling, Carlos is free diving, swimming and filming us underwater.
+Coming face to face with a black groper Jane flinched and motioned that she was eating his brother the other night.
+As we were snorkelling, Carlos was free diving, swimming and filming us underwater.